khalid-naami/khalid-naami.github.io/blog/2026-04-15-vertical-spreads-mastering-directional-options.md

 ---
 title: "Vertical Spreads: Mastering Directional Options"
-description: What are vertical spreads and how can you use them to manage directional risk with precision?
+description: How to use vertical spreads to manage directional risk?
 authors: [khalid]
 tags:
   [